Benjamin-Medina/garden/content/_index.md

 ## Get Started

-A great place to start is with my [[Index - Education]].
+A great place to start is with my [[notes/Index - Education]]

 Perhaps you want to know the inspiration behind note-taking through links and atomicity.
 In that case, check out [[notes/Zettelkasten Method]].

 Oh... you're still here?
-Well in that case, you want to [[The Roman Empire Fell, but Rome didn’t]]
+Well in that case, you want to [[notes/The Roman Empire Fell, but Rome didn’t]]